oddballteam/challenges/friends-of-friends/README.md

 For this challenge, we are providing `friend-list.json`.
 This file describes a list of users which each have a unique `id`, some descriptive properties like `email`, and a list of `friends`.

 ## The Challenge
-- Write a program that, given 2 user `id`s, parses the `friend-list.json` file and returns a sorted array of common friends for the specified users.
+- Write a program that, given the `id` of two users, parses the `friend-list.json` file and returns a sorted array of common friends for those users.
 - Sort the results by the `id` property.

 Sample Output: